letmejustputthishere/chain-fusion-starter/README.md

 ### Chain Fusion Canister

-The `chain_fusion_backend` canister listens to events by periodically calling the `eth_getLogs` RPC method via the [EVM RPC canister](https://github.com/internet-computer-protocol/evm-rpc-canister).
+The `chain_fusion` canister listens to events by periodically calling the `eth_getLogs` RPC method via the [EVM RPC canister](https://github.com/internet-computer-protocol/evm-rpc-canister).
 Upon receiving an event, it processes the job and sends the results back to the EVM smart contract via the EVM RPC canister, signing the transaction with threshold ECDSA.

-Job processing logic is in `src/chain_fusion_backend/job.rs`:
+Job processing logic is in `canisters/chain_fusion/src/job.rs`:

 ```rust
 pub async fn job(event_source: LogSource, event: LogEntry) {